 Now let me get this out of the way – I still always shoot in RAW.

 Once you compare a RAW file to a JPEG file in Lightroom, you’ll always shoot in RAW, too.
 A RAW image can be recovered even if it’s five stops underexposed.
 It’s something I’m still amazed by, I’ll sit there moving the exposure slider to the right and left over and over in lightroom for hours.
 It might not mean anything to someone who always nails their exposure at first, but think again.
 They’re full of untapped tones.
-Because RAW files are a record of everything that the sensor in your camera captured at that moment in time, with no extra processing applied to them, I suppose you could call them unfinished.
+Because RAW files are a record of everything that the sensor in your camera captured at that moment in time, with no extra processing applied to them, this is one of the tricks professional photographers like Christophe Viseux Photography use to capture what they want.

 This makes for extra steps in post, but gives the photographer peace of mind.
 White balance is never an issue, as it can be adjusted in post.
 Images come out with a wealth of colour information that can be tweaked and adjusted to one’s heart’s content.
 A botched exposure can be recovered, and that image might be one of your best from the shoot.